mausimus/rvcc/README.md

 Aim of the project is purely recreational/educational and thanks are due to:

-* RISC-V International for the RISC-V initiative: https://riscv.org/
+* [RISC-V International](https://riscv.org/) for the RISC-V initiative

-* K&R for giving the world C language
+* K&R for giving the world C language (here we are 40 years later...)

-* rv8 team for a great emulation environment: https://github.com/rv8-io/rv8
+* [rv8](https://github.com/rv8-io/rv8) and [qemu](https://www.qemu.org/) teams for a great emulation environments

-* everyone else who supports RISC-V!
+* everyone else who supports RISC architectures!